ansible/dispatcherd/docs/design_notes.md

 This caused bad results, like delaying tasks due to long-running jobs, while the pool had many other workers free up in the mean time.

+### Worker Task Cancelation Signals

+Originally, the dispatcher library used **SIGTERM** to forcibly cancel a running task.
+However, some user code (or third-party libraries) register custom SIGTERM handlers, which caused collisions and made forcible timeouts/cancellations unreliable.

+To avoid these conflicts, dispatcher now uses **SIGUSR1** for per-task cancelation.
+This means:

+1. **Task**: When the dispatcher needs to cancel a running task (for example, due to a timeout), it sends SIGUSR1 to that worker subprocess instead of SIGTERM.

+2. **Worker**: In the worker code (`WorkerSignalHandler`), the `SIGUSR1` handler raises `DispatcherCancel`, which immediately stops the current task’s execution path.

+3. **Shutdown**: In contrast, a full worker shutdown typically uses SIGINT, or the main process can call terminate().
+The SIGTERM signal isn't used by default for per-worker shutdown in current code.

+#### Why SIGUSR1

+SIGUSR1 is less commonly used by applications, so it’s less likely that user code will override it (unlike SIGTERM).
+This ensures that the dispatcher’s forced cancel mechanism remains reliable across a wide variety of user tasks, libraries, or Python frameworks that might expect to intercept SIGTERM for graceful shutdown.

 ### Notable python tasking systems

 https://taskiq-python.github.io/guide/architecture-overview.html#context